Broadband connection types

 Mobile broadband

-Mobile broadband is provided through your mobile phone signal.
-It can be useful for people who need access to the internet on the move.
+Mobile broadband] is provided through your mobile phone signal.
+It’s useful for households without fibre or landline internet access and for people who need a fast connection on the move.
+Learn more about 5G mobile broadband in our guide.

 Satellite broadband